ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

-Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 49]
+Herr (ed) & Levine (ed)   Expires 1 August 2022                [Page 50]

-Internet-Draft                  DMARCbis                   December 2021
+Internet-Draft                  DMARCbis                    January 2022

    Because of the value provided by "pct=0" to Domain Owners, it was logical to keep this functionality in the protocol; at the same time it didn't make sense to support a tag named "pct" that had only two valid values.
-This version of the DMARC protocol therefore introduces the "t" tag as shorthand for "testing".
-The tag has no valid values associated with it.
-Rather, its presence or absence in a DMARC policy record is meant to be analogous in their application by mailbox providers and intermediaries to the "pct" tag values "0" and "100", respectively.
+This version of the DMARC protocol therefore introduces the "t" tag as shorthand for "testing", with the valid values of "y" and "n", which are meant to be analogous in their application by mailbox providers and intermediaries to the "pct" tag values "0" and "100", respectively.

 Appendix B.  Examples